ezhk/conference/sessoins.md

   - end-point resolution (like a path)
   - application resolution (http://www.clara-rules.org/)

-Routing might use threshold breaker value.
+Routing might use threshold breaker value.<br />
 Bot treatments:
 - recaptcha
 - tarpit
 - blackhole
 - DOM mangling

-Bot classification works in bot score and cassandra database data.
+Bot classification works in bot score and cassandra database data.<br />
-If it's bot, cassandra call recaptcha.
+If it's bot, cassandra call recaptcha.<br />

-Consul using like an orchestrator engine and managing cloud-gate-proxy.
+Consul using like an orchestrator engine and managing cloud-gate-proxy.<br />
-Cloud-gate-proxy is styx. lobot is mechanism, that support persistence data for user, like a sharing if.
+Cloud-gate-proxy is styx. lobot is mechanism, that support persistence<br />
+data for user, like a sharing if.<br />

 Bot detection:
 - voight-kampff